larryhastings/correlate/README.md

 #### Theoretical Failings Of The Match Boiler

-Even with the boiler, you can still contrive scenarios where **correlate** will produce arguably sub-optimal results.
+Even with the "match boiler", you can still contrive scenarios where **correlate** will produce arguably sub-optimal results.
 The boiler only tries experiments where the matches have the same score.
 But it's possible that the greedy algorithm may find a local maximum that causes it to miss the global maximum.

 If `A` and `B` are values in `dataset_a`, and `X` and `Y` are values in `dataset_b`, and the matches have these scores: